This article is included in the Great Things: Issue 1 edition of the DPR Newsletter.

-DPR crews were able to virtually tilt in the wall panels ahead of time, before fabrication, allowing them to identify any imperfections or misalignments in the embeds ahead of time.
+DPR crews were able to virtually tilt in the wall panels ahead of time, before fabrication, to identify any potential misalignments in the embeds.
 Additionally, laser scanning allowed for verification of embed placement on site.
-If embeds were even a couple of inches off, the information could be relayed to the project team and the trade partner for quick adjustment, eliminating schedule risks.
-Catching potential misalignments ahead of time creates significant time and money savings versus dealing with errors later in the field.
+If embeds were even a couple of inches off, the information could be relayed to the project team and the trade partner for quick adjustment.
+This created significant time and money savings versus dealing with errors later.

-Electricians also traditionally install one stick of conduit at a time, but the modeling, coordination, and prefab efforts here allowed racks of 12 conduits to be installed at once.
-Fabrication work being done in the shop rather than on site cut down significantly on labor, accelerated the schedule, and reduced exposure to safety risks.
+Electricians also traditionally install one stick of conduit at a time, but the modeling, coordination, and prefab efforts in this project allowed racks of 12 conduits to be installed at once.
+Fabrication work being done in the shop rather than on-site cut down significantly on labor, accelerated the schedule, and reduced exposure to safety risks.

-Working under a tight schedule, DPR leveraged its relationships with important trade partners and brought its expertise in BIM modeling and coordination to the table to help deliver an excellent facility with cost efficiency and improved safety ever at the fore.
-The 96,700-sq.-ft. tilt-up medical office building, which includes a new ambulatory surgery center, imaging suites, pharmacy, and multiple medical clinics is scheduled to open in the fall of 2019.
+Working under a tight schedule, DPR leveraged its relationships with important trade partners, such as plumbing contractor Environmental Air Systems and electrical contractor Cooper Electric.
+The team brought their expertise in VDC and BIM coordination to the table to help deliver a quality facility with cost efficiency and improved safety ever at the fore.
+The 96,700-sq.-ft. tilt-up medical office building, which includes a new ambulatory surgery center, imaging suites, pharmacy and multiple medical clinics, is scheduled to open in the spring of 2020.

 Posted on August 13, 2019